mooreds/docs-1/references/sql-operations.md

 If the resolve process finds a valid value, this value will be added to the output JSON object or array.
 If the output item is a JSON object, the specified `<key>` will be used.

 {% hint style="info" %}
-If the same key is used more than once the last value will be used and will override any previous values that had the same key.
+If the same key is used more than once, the last value will be used and will override any previous values that had the same key.
 {% endhint %}

 If the value is resolved to `null` or 'not found':

-* If the output item is JSON object this value will not be added it to the output item.
+* If the output item is JSON object, this value will not be added it to the output item.
-* if the output item is JSON array this value will be added it to the output item as `null`.
+* If the output item is JSON array, this value will be added it to the output item as `null`.

-**Examples**
+##### Examples

 _Selecting a single value:_